BaFin Fit-and-Proper 2026: What Financial Institutions Need to Do Now

 Most common mistake: point-in-time instead of ongoing checks

-Fit and Proper in Switzerland, Austria, and across the EU
+Fit-and-Proper in Switzerland, Austria, and across the EU

-BaFin fit and proper is the German implementation of a European principle.
+BaFin Fit-and-Proper is the German implementation of a European principle.
 The regulatory equivalents:

-Switzerland — FINMA suitability assessment for responsible persons
+Switzerland — FINMA reliability and suitability assessment

 Austria — FMA + BWG